Act for the Development of Tourism

 Article 37

-The administrative authority may conduct periodical or irregular examination on the operation, management, and facilities of the operators for tourist hotel, hotel, travel and tourist amusement enterprises or home stay facility.
+The administrative authority may conduct periodical or irregular inspection on the operation, management, and facilities of the operators for tourist hotels, hotels, travel and tourist amusement enterprises, or homestay facilities.

 Article 37-1

-In order to investigate the facts that those who operate the businesses of tourist hotel, travel, tourist amusement enterprises, hotel or the home stay facility without first obtaining operation licenses or registration certificate in accordance with this statute.
-The competent authority can request related competent authorities, juristic person, groups or individuals for necessary documents, vouchers and other relevant information.
-If necessary, such inspection may be conducted by the competent authority together with police authorities .
-The competent authority may announce the results of inspection.
+In order to investigate the facts that those who operate businesses of tourist hotels, travel, tourist amusement enterprises, hotels, or homestay facilities without first obtaining operation licenses or registration certificates in accordance with this statute, the competent authority can request related competent authorities, juristic persons, groups, or individuals for necessary documents, vouchers, and other relevant information.
+If necessary, such inspection may be conducted by the competent authority together with police authorities.
+The competent authority may announce the results of the inspection.

 Article 38

-For the enhancement of services and facilities at airports and the development of tourism industry, airport service fees may be charged on tourists departing through airports.
-The central administrative authority shall submit the charging standards Payment method, free of service charges Object and regulations of related operations to the Executive Yuan for approval.
+For the enhancement of services and facilities at airports and the development of the tourism industry, airport service fees may be charged on tourists departing through airports.
+The central administrative authority shall submit the charging standards, payment methods, who can use airports free of service charges, and regulations of related operations to the Executive Yuan for approval.

 For tourist attraction areas, scenic areas, natural and cultural scenic areas, the administrative authorities may charge a tourism conservation fee.
 The central administrative authority shall promulgate and determine the forms of payment, announce the fee range, to whom fee exemption applies, fare options and any related operations.
 The Central Authority of Aboriginal Affairs will submit the charging standards and regulations of related operations of any aboriginal reservation areas to the Executive Yuan for approval.